SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-airflow.md

 Click the **(1) Create Entity** button, and choose **(2) Create Job** option.

 In the side drawer that opens, you would provide the Basic Info of the Job.
 Start by selecting the **(1) Project** in which you want to create the Job.
-You can pick the existing Databricks Spark or SQL project here where you have created Pipelines/Models.
+You can pick the existing Spark or SQL project here where you have created Pipelines/Models.
 Then pick your development **(2) Branch**.
 Here you can pick an existing branch for development, or create a new one.
 Provide a **(3) Name** and pick **Airflow** in the **(4) Scheduler**.
 Select the **(5) Fabric** we created in Step 1.
 Pick a **(6) Schedule** with which you want to schedule the Job.
 Please note, you can modify this again after testing before releasing your Job.
 Add a **(7) Description**, about the Job you are creating.
 Once done, click **(8) Create New**.